 At this time and during the recovery phase aviation will need, and has requested, global financial support to get back on track and to hit it’s emission reduction targets.
 The industry and European Commission, in talks this week, are very much concentrating on long term sustainable planning for decarbonisation.

-FGA are the owners of a Gold Standard approved project which demonstrates that SAF is an offset and we are creating a methodology with Trinity College Dublin in order to get SAF to market quicker.
+FGA are the owners of a Gold Standard approved project which demonstrates that SAF is an offset and in order to get SAF to market quicker.
 We are pleased that the mechanism can be counted towards aviation’s mission to reduce carbon globally.